-Consider who your target audience is and go to them (Don’t wait for them to come to you).
+Consider who your target audience is and promote specifically to them.

-If your target audience are all ages; get in touch with local high schools – ask if you can put your posters up on their student noticeboards, add posters to their Facebook pages or even play a free lunchtime concert.
+If your target audience is U18 (or all ages); get in touch with local high schools – ask if you can put posters up on their student noticeboards, have a poster added to their newsletters, add posts to their Facebook pages or even play a free lunchtime concert.

-If your target audience is older; get in touch with Universities and Polytechs etc. – you can do the same as above, and also ask if you can have your music played on their student radio shows.
+If your target audience is older; get in touch with Universities etc. – you can do the same as above.
+You can also ask if you can have your music played on their student radio stations.

-Research out what local clubs & youth groups there are in each town.
+Research out what local clubs and youth groups there are in each town.
 Having your poster displayed on their noticeboards could help towards encouraging people to attend your show.

 Consider all means of getting the word out there